BMW: Slogan

+The slogan 'Freude am Fahren' (English: 'Sheer Driving Pleasure') has been used by BMW in most markets worldwide since 1972, when it was standardized as the company's official slogan and its English translation set for export markets.
+The slogan first appeared as 'Aus Freude am Fahren' in 1965 before the opening word was dropped in 1972.
+In the United States and United Kingdom, BMW instead uses 'The Ultimate Driving Machine'.

-The slogan 'The Ultimate Driving Machine' was coined by BMW North America in 1974, and first used in ads celebrating their win at the 1975 12 Hours of Sebring.
+The slogan 'The Ultimate Driving Machine' was coined by BMW North America in 1974, and first used in ads celebrating its win at the 1975 12 Hours of Sebring.
 In 2010, this long-lived campaign was mostly supplanted by a campaign intended to make the brand more approachable and to better appeal to women, 'Joy'.
 By 2012 BMW had returned to 'The Ultimate Driving Machine'.

 Marks

 In 2023, the World Intellectual Property Organization (WIPO)’s Madrid Yearly Review ranked BMW's number of marks applications filled under the Madrid System as 2nd in the world, with 124 trademarks applications submitted during 2023.